henrik42/solo/README.md

 Devcards [5] let's you define _cards_ that hold just one Reagent component each.
-This lets you develop and test your components in isolation without the need to build a complete app for this.
+This lets you develop and test your components in isolation without the need to build a complete _dummy_ _app_ for this.

 To `project.clj` we add a new `:cljsbuild :builds`: